conda-forge/darr-feedstock/README.md

 Documentation: https://darr.readthedocs.io/

 Darr is a Python science library for disk-based NumPy arrays that persist in a format that is simple, self-documented and tool-independent.
 It enables you to work efficiently with potentially very large arrays, while keeping your data easily accessible from a wide range of computing environments.
+Even if you don't work with very large arrays, Darr is a very convenient way to store your arrays in a way that keeps them universally readable and documented, which is in line with good scientific practice.
-Self-documentation includes code for reading the array in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica.
-It is trivially easy to share your data with others or with yourself when working in different computing environments.
+Auto-documentation includes code for reading the array in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica.
+It is trivially easy to share your data with others or with yourself when working in different computing environments, no exporting or much explanation required.

 Current build status